wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 }
 ```

-### Born-digital archives
+### Born-digital archives (AIPs)

-Born-digital archives will be ingested using Archivematica, which has a pre-existing bag layout that we have to adopt.
+Born-digital archives will be ingested using Archivematica, which has a pre-existing bag layout for AIPs that we have to adopt.

 #### Bag